MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 **Issue: No power to U5 pins 1 or 2**

 Are you getting voltage out of the batteries or DC jack?
-Measure the voltage across pin 2 of the U5 socket to GND.
-If you get zero volts, then check the following:
+Measure the voltage across pin 2 of the U5 socket to GND - this should read whatever voltage your batteries or DC jack is outputting.
+Measuring the voltage from pin 1 of U5 to GND will give you the same result as pin 2 when the power switch is on, or zero volts when the power switch is off.

+If you get incorrect results, then check the following:
   - Make sure F1 or F2 are not blown.
 (Were you soldering when you had batteries installed?
 For shame!)
   - Check orientation of D1 - did you put it in backwards?
   - Check orientation of EM10 - is it 90 degrees rotated?